blacktack2/CAGraph/README.md

-# CAGraph
+# TileGraph

 ## About

-CAGraph is a work-in-progress graph based procedural generation tool using Unity's graph editor.
+TileGraph is a work-in-progress graph based procedural generation tool using Unity's graph editor.
 This makes use of the GPU via compute shaders to run operations on 2D arrays faster.

+This README will be updated with more formalized documentation at a later date when this project is less volatile in it's changes.

 ### Nodes

 #### Input

+##### TileMap Boolean

+2D array of booleans (stored as integers to allow transfer to compute shaders).

+##### TileMap Continuous

+2D array of floats clamped between 0 and 1 (inclusive).

-##### Matrix
+##### TileMap Integer

-2D array of integers.
-Used for input into CA nodes.
+2D array of unsigned integers.

 #### Operations

 ##### Fill

-Set all elements of a given matrix to a single specified value (0 by default)
+Set all elements of a given tile-map to a single specified value.

+##### Replace

+Replace all instances of one value in an tile-map with another.

-##### Randomizer
+##### Randomize

-Set all elements of a given matrix to either zero or one based on a given random chance
+Set all elements of a given tile-map to a randomly assigned value.

 ##### Lifelike CA

-Apply a life-like CA (see: [Cellular Automata](https://conwaylife.com/wiki/Cellular_automaton#Life-like_cellular_automata)) with custom rules for a set number of iterations to a matrix.
+Apply a life-like Cellular Automata (CA) (see: [Cellular Automata](https://conwaylife.com/wiki/Cellular_automaton#Life-like_cellular_automata)) with custom rules for a set number of iterations to a matrix.

 ## TODO

 - Create new nodes
-  - Replace node
   - Set points node
 - Expand CA shader to include more types of CA
   - Generation based CA